itsnehagarg/ShellScriptingProjects/README.md

 - passwords
 - No. of issues
 - No. of projects
+- Who are the collaborators on a repo/ Who have access to a repository?

   This script can also be used as an module.
 Module means other devops engineers can also use this script to get information. lets say a Team was trying to integrate JIRA integration with GitHub, bugzilla and a reporting dashboard.